A (well-formed) formula is satisfiable if there is some interpretation in which it holds true. Else, it is unsatisfiable

 Satisfiability ^definition

 A well-formed formula in a formal language is satisfiable if it is true under at least one model, .
-Similarly, is unsatisfiable if there is no model in which it holds true.
+That is, there exists an such that:

 In Propositional Logic